 - Pass the criminal background check.

-- They guarantee a favorable exercise of discretion.
+- They guarantee an exercise of favorable discretion.

-Having committed a felony or having a criminal record will be an obstacle to obtaining CFRP.
+Having committed a felony or having a criminal record will be a barrier to obtaining CFRP.
 Before applying, it is advisable to speak with a criminal lawyer who is an expert in immigration law.

-Officials at the United States Embassy in Havana issue the travel permit to the beneficiary.
-With this document, the Cuban beneficiary can travel to the United States.
+- Officials from the Embassy of the United States in Havana issue the parole to the beneficiary.
+With this document, the Cuban beneficiary can travel to the US.

-Once you are at a US port of entry, you can request parole from a CBP officer.
+- Once you are at a US port of entry, you can apply for a CBP officer’s parole.

-USCIS advises waiting to have the CFRP travel document before making any final decisions.
-This will prevent problems in the future if any issues arise with the CFRP grant.
+USCIS advises waiting until you have the CFRP travel document before making any final decisions.
+This will avoid problems in the future if something goes wrong with the CFRP award.

-The agency does not guarantee that this program is the most expeditious route in the immigration process.
-The family reunification program for Cubans is not always the most suitable for all eligible foreigners.
+The agency does not guarantee that this program is the most expeditious path in the immigration process.
+The Cuban Family Reunification Parole Program is not always the most suitable for all eligible national foreigners.

-1. It will depend on several factors whether this program or the visa processing is faster for the immigrant.
-Namely:
+1. It will depend on several factors to make this program or visa processing faster for the alient:

 - Availability of the immigrant visa for the Cuban relative.

-- Speed with which immigration parole is requested on behalf of the relative.
+- Speed with which the immigration parole is requested in the name of the family member.

-- If you need to submit additional information requested by USCIS to determine the beneficiary’s eligibility.
+- If you need to submit additional information requested by USCIS to determine beneficiary eligibility.